 The Essex Design Guide

 The Essex Design Guide was established in 1973 by Essex County Council.
 It is used as a reference guide to help create high quality places with an identity specific to its Essex context.
 The preceding publication was released in 2005.
-The 2018 edition seeks to address the since evolution of socio-economic impacts of place-making.
+The 2018 edition seeks to address the evolution of socio-economic impacts on place-making.

 Developments should be well connected, offering a variety of routes for all users while identify the relationship between the built environment and landscape.

 This section contains the technical information for highways design.
 It should be read in conjunction with the other sections of this guide, in particular Streets and Roads and Parking

 This section contains guidance and advise on air quality, referencing policy, tools and advice for improving air quality through plan making and planning applications.

 This section identifies the key design and planning principles to create new communities on a larger scale.

 Well-designed car parking spaces should be well managed, safe, attractive environments.

 The requirements to ensure appropriate levels of infrastructure and community benefit are delivered.

 Water conservation, water management and flooding is a high priority for Essex which is one of the driest parts of the country.